 The purpose of this assessment is to:

-- provide an independent view on the clinical performance of the practitioner, identifying both satisfactory practice and any areas of poor practice.
+- provide an independent view on the behavioural characteristics of the practitioner, including any areas which require consideration.

 - provide information to assist the referring organisation in decisions about the next steps in their management of the case.

-To find out more about clinical performance assessments please refer to this information or contact us directly:
+To find out more about behavioural assessments please refer to the information sheet covering remote delivery or contact us directly:

 - 020 7811 2600